A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Information Session

-Students who are applying to the Co-op Program are encouraged to register for attend one of the information sessions prior to submitting an application.
+Students who are applying to the Co-op Program are encouraged to register for and attend a co-op information session prior to submitting an application.

 The information session will include the following topics: